Flexible finance for development: bridging research and practice

 A one-day research conference combining the latest academic research with discussion from providers of flexible and risk-bearing finance to SMEs in Africa and Asia.

-This event will officially kick off the 3rd edition of the PSDRN Annual Seminar Series (2024-2025).
+This event officially kicked off the 3rd edition of the PSDRN Annual Seminar Series (2024-2025).

 Key event information